 Also groom your pet regularly, and do it outside of your home.
-Again, air filtration will help prevent the allergens from circulating throughout the house.
+Again, air filtration will help keep the allergens from circulating.

-And if your reaction is severe, Sublett says you should seek immunotherapy, which harnesses your immune system to tame your allergy symptoms.
+And if your reaction is severe, Sublett says you should think about getting allergy shots, also called " immunotherapy."
+It helps your immune system tame your allergy symptoms.
 “With animals, shots can be a game-changer,” he says.

 Hitting the road?
 When you go on vacation or for business, take your own pillow, encased in a dust-proof cover.
-Try to choose a hotel that doesn’t allow pets or smoking, since allergens can attach themselves to smoke particles.
+Pick a hotel that doesn’t allow pets or smoking, since allergens can attach to smoke particles.

 4. Medication: The Right Tool for the Right Job